Overcoming Scarcity Thinking

 Of course, the reality is that we live in a world of haves and have nots and for many this presents a legitimate life or death situation.

-For others it's nothing more than a debilitating mindset that’s quite unnecessary upon consideration (and appreciation) of the great wealth we already have and the abundance of possibilities we often overlook.
+For others, like those of us who live in first-world Western societies, this debilitating mindset is quite unnecessary upon consideration (and appreciation) of the great wealth we already have and the abundance of possibilities we often overlook.